 A guard is a check that guarantees that all your function parameters meet your minimum requirements in order for you to guarantee that the function can execute correctly.

 When you add guards to your functions, what you're declaring is a set of assertions that must always hold true for that function to execute.
 No parameters can ever make the system behave in an unexpected way, if it does, an exception will be thrown.
 An example of a guard check could be that parameters should never be false, or that a parameter has to meet certain criteria.
-If this is not the case, an assert is raised.
+If this is not the case, an exception is raised.

 If you do this for every function you write, you will massively reduce the chance that your app can get into an unexpected state.